 Unless otherwise stated, none of the above treatments have side effects besides the rare occasion when your body doesn’t react well to the bruise treatment.
 Your dermatologist reviews all treatment recommendations with you thoroughly and checks that you aren’t taking any medications that could complicate your health or recovery.

 Make an appointment with your NYC best dermatologist if your bruises are reoccurring, your home remedies aren’t working or your bruising is more serious.

 All symptoms and skin findings should always be evaluated with a thorough consultation and physical examination for an accurate diagnosis and treatment plan in order to exclude any underlying serious condition.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Bruise Treatment?
-Would like to schedule an appointment with an internationally recognized, NYC best dermatologist, Dr. James Taft of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.
+Would like to schedule an appointment with an internationally recognized, NYC best dermatologist, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.